-A snow shelter is also considered a body heat shelter made in colder climates.
-The idea is the same as a debris hut shelter but instead of dirt and leaves, snow is used.
+A snow shelter is also considered a body heat shelter in colder climates.
+The idea is the same as a debris hut shelter, but instead of dirt and leaves, you use snow.

-The success of a snow shelter highly depends on the location and consistency of the snow.
-Snow that easily packs and compresses will give you a stronger structure, so look for places where a big drift of snow has accumulated.
-This guide further illustrates some pretty great tips for building various snow shelters.
+The success of this survival shelter depends on the location and consistency of the snow.
+Snow that easily packs and compresses will give you a stronger structure, so look for places where a big snow drift has accumulated.
+This guide illustrates other great tips for building various snow survival shelters.

 Realistically, you won’t always get the results you want on the first try; even the most seasoned preppers make some mistakes along the way.
 You might find the central beam for your lean-to to be too short, or your dug-out trench may be too shallow.
 In any case, it’s best to encounter these mistakes in practice than in a real survival situation.